LeifEtter/lebenswiki_app/README.md

 ### **Routing**

+On Startup the main process creates a Go Router, passing the initial page as a parameter.

-The App retrieves the user's role from the `UserProvider` and checks if the user is permitted to access the route.
-If permission is confirmed, the app calls `generateRoute` and executes the returned route.
+When navigating to a new page, the App retrieves the users role from the `UserProvider` and checks if the user is permitted to access the route.
+If permission is confirmed, the app calls `context.go` to navigate to the new page.

 ### Widgets